Baylee Littrell: Solo artist

 On July 27, Littrell joined his father, cousin (once removed) Kevin Richardson, and the rest of the Backstreet Boys in a charity softball game in Columbus, Ohio, for On Our Sleeves, a Nationwide Children's Hospital mental health charity.

 On September 9, 2022, he released his first ep, EP Vol. One.

 In March 2025, Littrell appeared on American Idol and was given a golden ticket to Hollywood.
 He also sang a short duo with his father on the show.
 His appearance on the show sparked some controversy, with some viewers saying that due to him being a "nepo baby", he should not be on a program meant for undiscovered talent.

 Influences

 Littrell said that some of his biggest musical influences include Tim McGraw (his greatest inspiration), Florida Georgia Line, George Strait, and Johnny Cash.
 Other than his father, he says that his favorite Backstreet Boy member is AJ McLean.

-Personal life

-Littrell lives in Alpharetta, Georgia with his parents.
-He is private about his romantic life.
-On June 26, 2022, Littrell lost his maternal grandmother from a heart condition.
-He said that he was strongly influenced by her.